mrspinn/the-daily-sigh/README.md

 # The Daily Sigh

 A web-app to fetch current stories from the NYTimes API.
 Can fetch top articles from any section of NYTimes and can also filter by topics.
+Built for Sport Travel as an entry project.

 ## Getting Started